Lagghu123/data/data/descriptions/pe-item-023.md

 * Bright minerals.
 * Luminous background.
 * Nether illuminated and Bright.
-* End similar to those of the Complementary shader
+* End similar to those of the Complementary shader..